gueguet/codewars_solution/README.md

 Series of Kata from Codewars!
+A lot of Python!